junxit/us-congress-code/title-16/chapter-1/sec-430vv.md

     - **(A)** *In general* The Secretary shall prepare a legal description of the land and interests in land designated as the Park by paragraph (2).
     - **(B)** *Availability of map and legal description* A map with the legal description shall be on file and available for public inspection in the appropriate offices of the National Park Service.
 - **(b)** *Administration*
-  - **(1)** *In general* The Secretary shall manage the Park for the purpose of preserving and interpreting the Battles of the River Raisin in accordance with sections 1, 2, 3, and 4 of this title and sections 461 to 467 of this title.
+  - **(1)** *In general* The Secretary shall manage the Park for the purpose of preserving and interpreting the Battles of the River Raisin in accordance with sections 1, 2, 3, and 4 11 See References in Text note below. of this title and sections 461 to 467 of this title.
   - **(2)** *General management plan*
     - **(A)** *In general* Not later than 3 years after the date on which funds are made available, the Secretary shall complete a general management plan for the Park that, among other things, defines the role and responsibility of the Secretary with regard to the interpretation and the preservation of the site.
     - **(B)** *Consultation* The Secretary shall consult with and solicit advice and recommendations from State, county, local, and civic organizations and leaders, and other interested parties in the preparation of the management plan.